discmagnet/quality.start/README.md

  **3 2 -** |            |           |
  **3 2 1** |            |           |

-Similarly, if the next batter strikes out, we transition to the 'man on 1st, 1 out' state and set up another counter.
+Similarly, if the next batter strikes out, we transition to the "man on 1st, 1 out" state and set up another counter.

 |          | **0 Out**  | **1 Out** | **2 Out**
 :---------:|:----------:|:---------:|:----------: